Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 1. Registered chain name schema
 2. Chain-id schema

+These two methods are mutually exclusive and will not clash with other DID methods as they are prefixed by the `did:eosio` method always.
+Is useful to have the registered chain name for popular chains that can be easily recognised, as well as a generic hash based identifier for used in the ever expanding ecosystem of many EOSIO blockchains.

 These are the properties that make up of the DID:
 - `{registered_eosio_eame}` is a pre-registered short name of the EOSIO chain that complies to the [EOSIO account name type](https://developers.eos.io/welcome/latest/protocol-guides/accounts_and_permissions/#21-account-schema) (one to thirdteen lowercase English characters a-z or digits 1-5).
 This should be registered in the below table and additionally in the [EOSIO DID chain method registry](https://github.com/Gimly-Blockchain/eosio-did/blob/master/docs/eosio-did-chain-registry.json), including at least one service.
 - `{account_ame}` is the name of the account on the chain, also of [EOSIO account name type](https://developers.eos.io/welcome/latest/protocol-guides/accounts_and_permissions/#21-account-schema) type.